-Orlando’s world-famous theme parks are reopening, and we have details on what to expect (Disney’s Hollywood Studios® at Walt Disney World® Resort pictured).
+Orlando’s world-famous theme parks are open, and we have details on what to expect (Disney’s Hollywood Studios® at Walt Disney World® Resort pictured).

-It’s official: Orlando’s theme parks are reopening!
-Here’s what you can expect during your next visit to Walt Disney World® Resort, Universal Orlando Resort, SeaWorld® Orlando and LEGOLAND® Florida Resort, including information about their modified operations and new safety and sanitization procedures designed to help protect you and your family, such as enhanced cleanliness, face-mask policies, social-distancing measures and more.
+It’s official: Orlando’s theme parks are back!
+Here’s what you can expect during your next visit to Walt Disney World® Resort, Universal Orlando Resort, SeaWorld® Orlando and LEGOLAND® Florida Resort, including information about their modified operations and new safety and sanitization procedures designed to help protect you and your family.

 Learn more: Orlando Attraction Openings